loomio/loomio/docs/en/development_handbook/qa_checklist.md

 More detail about how to write Loomio app code in [Code guidelines](code_guidelines.md).

+### Images
+- All images should have sizes specified by CSS
+- Images should have twice as many pixels as specified by their CSS size so that they don't look blurry on retina.
+- Check that images are the right size for the job.

 ## Smoke testing and compatibility
 Smoketest - someone other than the developer tests that the functionality works as expected.